professorkalim/stats22-23/Lab 3 Plots From Data.md

 ## Scatterplots

-Scatterplots allow us to look at the relationship between two continuous variables.
+Scatterplots allow us to look at the relationship between two variables.

 This plot of the relationship between movie length and movie rating is unfortunately ruined by a few ridiculously long movies.